microsoft/pxt-arcade/docs/skillmap/mole/mole2.md

 - :binoculars: Click the mini **game window** in the bottom corner to open the **bigger game window**!

-You should see the mole hopping between holes, and you should be able to move the hammer with your arrow keys or the joypad.
+Try using the on-screen joypad or the arrow keys on your keyboard to move the hammer around the screen.

 - :mouse pointer: Don't forget to click **Next** to get back to the instructions when you're done playing.